sprucelee/police-brutality/all-locations.md

 ### Officer attacks woman for no apparent reason | June 1st

-An officer (fat, white shirt) is seen grabbing a woman and then attacking her before dragging her into custody.
+An officer in a white shirt is seen grabbing a woman and then attacking her before dragging her into custody.
 The woman did not make any apparent provocation towards the officer.

+tags: shove, arrest, push

 id: pa-philadelphia-8